willGuimont/willGuimont.github.io/content/blog/2025-07-25-error-handling/index.md

 Every meaningful computation—every I/O operation, API call, database query - can fail.
 Yet most programming languages treat error handling as a second-class concern: either overly verbose, dangerously ignorable, or both.
 The happy path is easy to write.
 The hard part is everything else.

-There’s [no silver bullet](https://worrydream.com/refs/Brooks_1986_-_No_Silver_Bullet.pdf).
+There’s <a class="external" href="https://worrydream.com/refs/Brooks_1986_-_No_Silver_Bullet.pdf" target="_blank">no silver bullet</a>.
 But there are better tradeoffs - depending on your constraints, goals, and team culture.
 Personally, I prefer systems where errors are explicit in the type system - like Rust or Haskell - and where failure is an architectural concern, as in Elixir, forcing you to confront it from the start.

 Errors are the norm, not the exception.
 The best systems are those that make handling them not only simple, but obvious.